 When looking to outsource your fulfillment services, consider these factors:

 - Pricing Structure: Consider what type of items you have and what it’s going to cost to have them fulfilled.
 You will pay fees according to the size and weight of items you ship.

-- International: Make sure that the service is capable of shipping internationally if you sell overseas.
+- International: If you sell internationally, make sure that the service is capable of shipping overseas.

 - Warehouses: See what the costs are for storing inventory and picking and packing your items in their warehouses.
 Also, consider the number and location of warehouses relevant to where you ship many of your items.

 - Returns: You’ll want to make sure that the service is able to easily manage your returns.